viviandotdev/ObsidianVault/+ Encounters/Projects/My UI Library.md

 just call each one screen-01 ... screen-02
 add tags to the screen
 on the UI you can group them by tags

+or in the code you can call them group them by the screen name patterns do it like this for now and see if any issues come up?